kevinconway/sqlite-cdc/README.md

 SQLite can be built with an extension called [session](https://sqlite.org/sessionintro.html) that provides an API for recording database changes and formatting them into change sets.
-The resulting change sets contain very similar information to the current records in the change log.
+The resulting change sets contain very similar information to the current design of the change log that this project uses.

 On the surface, the sessions extension appears to be a great fit for CDC.
 Starting a session begins a capture of all changes to a select set of tables.